matkalinowski/EfficientNet-on-Stanford-Cars-Dataset/README.md

 * Compared with the widely used [ResNet-50](https://arxiv.org/abs/1512.03385), our EfficientNet-B4 improves the top-1 accuracy from 76.3% of ResNet-50 to 82.6% (+6.3%), under similar FLOPS constraint.

-Details about the models are below:
+Details about the supported models are below:

 |    *Name*         |*# Params*|*Top-1 Acc.*|*Pretrained?*|
 |:-----------------:|:--------:|:----------:|:-----------:|